Automatically Roll Over Kerberos Decryption Key with AAD Seamless Single Sign-On

 There are some interesting things I found out through experimentation (and this might not work with your environment as a result):

-2) The Global Administrator account on-premises needs to have rights to log on as a batch job on the AAD Connect server.
+2) The account on-premises needs to have rights to log on as a batch job on the AAD Connect server.
 The link I am supplying should help you configure that for your environment.
 Note, you can also configure this via Group Policy.
 Basically whatever is easiest for your environment.
 If you configure this setting via Group Policy, you may need to force a GPO update on the AAD Connect server.

 3) The Global Administrator account either needs 2FA turned off or you need an app password for the task.
 Makes sense, right?
 You're establishing a remote PowerShell session with Azure AD on a schedule and you wouldn't be able to answer a password challenge from Microsoft Authenticator.